 Franklin County Agricultural Fair Offers Diverse Musical Performances

-Attendees to the 2017 Franklin County Agricultural Fair were entertained and treated to a range of musical styles performing on the Harvester Stage during fair week at the Franklin County Recreation Park, 2150 Sontag Road in Rocky Mount.
-The Harvester Stage, sponsored by Harvester Performance Center, featured a dynamic lineup of six professional bands and community musicians.
+Attendees to the 2018 Franklin County Agricultural Fair will be entertained and treated to a range of musical styles performing Wednesday, Sept.
+12 through Saturday, Sept.
+16 on the Harvester Stage at the Franklin County Recreation Park, 2150 Sontag Road in Rocky Mount.
+The Harvester Stage, sponsored by Harvester Performance Center, will feature a dynamic lineup of professional bands and community musicians.